TaitoUnited/taito-cli/docs/docs/06-continuous-integration-and-delivery.md

 taito db revert:$BITBUCKET_BRANCH $COMMIT_SHA
 ```

 If you want your CI/CD to do more that it currently does, try not to add more CI/CD steps.
 Instead, enable plugins or add custom commands that do additional operations within the current CI/CD steps.
+This way CI/CD scripts remain reusable and CI/CD steps consists of standard steps that can be easily run either automatically or manually.
 For example, if you want to do something extra at the end of the CI/CD script, just enable some plugin that executes the additional operation on `taito build release`, or add a custom command to your package.json (e.g. `"build-release": "echo 'Do something extra'"`).

+### Deployment to multiple platforms

+You can deploy the same project to multiple platforms.
+For example, your development and testing environments may reside on Google Cloud Platform to enable easy access for external personnel.
+And your staging, canary and production environments may reside on-premises to fulfill extra security requirements.
+These are configured in the project specific `taito-config.sh` file.

+You may even deploy the same branch simultaneously to multiple platforms.
+Just define path to a configuration overrides file with the `TAITO_CONFIG_OVERRIDE` environment variable, and it will be included in the `taito-config.sh` file just before provider specific settings.
+The file may be either local file (e.g. `./my-overrides.sh`) or reside remotely (e.g. `https://mydomain.com/configs/my-overrides.sh`).

 ### CI/CD without Taito CLI